AdobeDocs/experience-manager-65.en/help/sites-administering/sync.md

 If the publish instance will never be back online, if it is offline permanently, then it must be removed because the queue buildup will result in noticeable disk space usage in the author environment.

-When a publisher is down, the author log will have exceptions similar to :
+When a publisher is down, the author log will have exceptions similar to:

 ```
 28.01.2016 15:57:48.475 ERROR